A good investment adviser

 Know the client

 As client information is key to suitable advice, your adviser has to collect and record sufficient information about you before giving any advice.
 The information includes your financial needs and profile, financial situation, investment experience, investment objectives, investment knowledge and risk profile.
-From 4 September 2011, your adviser should also assess your knowledge of derivatives and characterize you based on such information.
+Besides, your adviser should also assess your knowledge of derivatives and characterise you based on such information.

 Product due diligence